AeroMAPS/AeroSCOPE/README.md

 ```bash
 aeroscope run (soon)
 ```

+### Advanced usage
+This mode is described in https://github.com/AeroMAPS/AeroSCOPE_dataset.

 __Raw database csv file:__
 _**If you simply want to access the compiled database; The last version of the processed database is stored on zenodo under the following doi: [10.5281/zenodo.10143773]().
 Make sure to download v1.0.1.**_